Asceticism, such a strong word. When I think of it I’m reminded of the expression, self-torture. I couldn’t be so wrong! stoically speaking.

 #2 Conscious practice

-In ancient times, philosophers didn’t just studied philosophy as today.
+In ancient times, philosophers didn’t just study philosophy as today.
 They actively practiced it.
-They were business men as Seneca, slaves as Epictetus or emperors as Marcus Aurelius (writing this last part was deeply satisfying, such different walks of life).
+They were businessmen as Seneca, slaves as Epictetus or emperors as Marcus Aurelius (writing this last part was deeply satisfying, such different walks of life).
 Philosophy was not the end in itself but a way of living, better living.

 Epictetus says that philosophers shouldn’t just be contented to learn, but to practice and train oneself constantly in the real world.